RomainCtl/RecoFinement/docs/developers/external_services/spotify.md

 To make these features work, you can follow this guide:

-1. Create a Spotify user account (Prenium or Free).
+1. Create a Spotify user account (Premium or Free).
 To do that, simply sign up at [http://www.spotify.com/](http://www.spotify.com/)
 3. Register your application (Recofinement) at [Register app page](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app) and retrieve your __client id__ and __client secret__.

 !!! hint